 Spicy Peruvian Avocado Brownies

-- Folded this in until just incorporated.
+- Fold in gently until just incorporated.

 This month’s theme for Love Cake over at JibberJabberUK is all about Back to School – Something New.
 These brownies fit the bill perfectly.
 They are delicious treats for the school lunch box, but slightly healthier than your average brownie.
 They are also new to me as I’ve never made brownies with avocado before.